Jump to Content

 We are actively working on ways to reduce the amount of greenhouse gas emissions from our data center construction by reducing the quantity of materials required to build our data centers as well as using more sustainable materials such as green concrete and renewable diesel in construction activity.

-By being ambitious in our goals, we’re leading the charge by pursuing net zero across our own operations.
+We’re leading the charge by pursuing net zero across our own operations and value chain.

 Optimizing water use and innovation at our data centers